 Click TOPIC RESEARCH from the left menu and type in our main head keyword.

-What you see on the right (under Interesting Questions), is questions related to your niche.
+What you see on the right (under Interesting Questions), are questions related to your niche.
 It’s similar to “People also ask” but more comprehensive since it includes questions from various sources.

 How can you take advantage of this?